Mikelenge91/ChoreSync2/README.md

 ## Features/Logs

 Day 1: set up the project with Next.js, and Clerk. login and signup pages up and running smoothly thanks to clerk.
+Day 2: updated the homepage, and added various features.
+To-Do: - troubleshoot why certain styles are not applied- reference (https://stackoverflow.com/questions/79577507/tailwind-4-utilities-failing-cannot-apply-unknown-utility-class-in-next-js-1). - look into why there are two profile "buttons" on the homepage.
+Day 3:

 ## Documentation